 Agile programming of applications and infrastructure will enable organizations to deliver the flexibility required to make the digital business work.
 Solutions based on collaborative platforms for managing regulated content, processes and compliance with lower delivery times so users can access the information they need easier and faster, will be the market leaders.

 IT departments of pharma companies are starting to look at all the things happening at large cloud service firms like Google, Amazon and Facebook that enables them to achieve extreme levels of service delivery as compared to their enterprise counterparts.
 The shift towards data centers, web oriented architectures, programmable management, agile processes, collaborative organizational style and learning culture are the elements to the web-scale recipe as defined by Gartner.
 This trend will continue to grow in the coming year.

-Due to the regulated nature of life sciences, traditionally there has been a resistance within the sector to early adoption of technology trends.
-However, in recent years, there is a significant change in this mindset and a risk based approach as encouraged by GxP processes is being followed.
-This year should solidify the approach to adopting technology trends of cloud computing everywhere, making use of the internet of things to create context rich systems that provide analytics in order to make web scale IT a reality in the sector.
+Due to the regulated nature of life sciences, traditionally there has been resistance within the sector to early adoption of technology trends.
+However, in recent years, there is a significant change in this mindset and a risk-based approach as encouraged by GxP processes is being followed.
+This year should solidify the approach to adopting technology trends of cloud computing everywhere, making use of the internet of things to create context-rich systems that provide analytics in order to make web-scale IT a reality in the sector.